bernathDaniel/uvm-soc-accelerator-verification/README.md

 This Verification environment validates a hardware accelerator with dual memory interfaces: up to 8× single-port SRAMs (up to 1024×256b each) verified by the MEM agent, and a 32×32-bit general-purpose register file for control/status communication verified by the GPP agent.

+This verification environment validates a hardware accelerator with dual memory interfaces: up to 8× single-port SRAMs (up to 1024×256b each) verified by the MEM agent, and a 32×32-bit general-purpose register file for control/status communication verified by the GPP agent.
+Built for maximum flexibility and minimal complexity, the architecture enables rapid integration of diverse accelerator designs with minimal code changes.

 ### Architecture Highlights

 - **Dual-agent verification architecture:** MEM agent handles memory transaction validation (XMEM interface), GPP agent manages control/status register communication, enabling independent verification of data path and control flow.